PB1A on Fast-Food Menus

 -Pictures of the food

--Advertisements for Upcoming food releases (future items that will be on the menu)
+-Advertisements for Upcoming food releases (future items

 -Slogans

--What meal the food is intended to be for (breakfast, lunch, dinner)
+-What meal the food is intended to be for (breakfast, lunch,

 -Desserts